 Value Analysis & Value Engineering

-Value Engineering (VE) is systematic method to improve the "value" of goods or products and services by re-engineering them if they already exist, or engineering new products to maximise their value.
+Value Engineering (VE) is a systematic method to improve the “value” of goods or products and services by re-engineering them if they already exist, or engineering new products to maximise their value.

 Value = Function/Cost

 Value can therefore be increased by either improving the function or reducing the cost.
 According to SAVE, the Society of American Value Engineers:-

 Function is what the product or service is supposed to do (and my comment is it needs some way of measuring it)

 Cost is the expenditure needed to create it (and my comment is you need to decide what to include in the costs, e.g. just material cost, just piece cost including labour, assembly cost, tooling cost, development and marketing costs?)

 It is a primary tenet of value engineering that basic functions be preserved and not be reduced as a consequence of pursuing value improvements

 Value engineering began at General Electric Co. during World War II.
 Because of the war, there were shortages of skilled labour, raw materials (e.g. chrome & vanadium for alloy steels), and component parts.
 Harry Erlicher (VP of Purchasing at G.E.) looked for acceptable substitutes.
 They noticed that these substitutions often reduced costs, improved the product, or both and were not replaced after the war ended.
 What started out as an accident of necessity was turned into a systematic process by Lawrence Miles in 1947 which he called “value analysis”.
 His book “Techniques of Value Analysis and Engineering”, first published in 1961 is now in its 3rd edition.